 Budget amounts reflected in the financial statements are originally adopted amounts as amended by action of the City Council by revision of fund totals.
-All amendments to originally adopted amounts were made in a legally permissible manner.
+All amendments to the originally adopted amounts were made in a legally permissible manner, except as noted in finding 2020-005 in the attached schedule of findings of questioned costs.